Kuala Lumpur Travel Guide: Tips for First-Time Visitors

 Where is it?

-KL sits around the southern, west coast of Malaysia.
+Kuala Lumpur sits around the southwestern coast of Malaysia.
 While it’s its own area, it does geographically sit within the Selangor state, which borders the Malacca Straits.

 What is it?

 I mean, it’s KL!
 It’s the capital of Malaysia in all sense of the word — literal, political, financial, cultural, etc. In Malay, it means “muddy confluence,” and was officially established in 1859.